 A compact design

-The Galanz GLR10TRDER refrigerator has a fun retro style and comes in several colors to complement your kitchen décor.
-It has almost 7.5 cubic feet of storage in the fridge and an additional 2.42 cubic feet in the freezer.
+The Galanz refrigerator has a fun retro style and comes in several colors to complement your kitchen décor.
+It has 10 cubic feet of storage in the fridge and over 2.42 cubic feet in the freezer.
 One convenient feature is the can holders located in the door.
 It also has door storage in the freezer, which isn’t very common in more compact refrigerator models.
 The two shelves in the fridge and the one shelf in the freezer are all adjustable.
 It also has separate controls for both areas.

-This fridge features two drawer-style freezers with the top freezer holding the automatic ice maker and holder.
+This fridge from SMETA features two drawer-style freezers with the top freezer holding the automatic ice maker and holder.
 The upper side-by-side door fridge has compartments specifically designed to hold fruits, vegetables, dairy, and meats.
 Some of the shelves are adjustable so you can store taller items.
 The in-door shelves are extra deep, with a couple large enough to hold a gallon of milk.
-If you forget to close the doors when you’re done, an alarm sounds to alert you.
-Temperature controls are located on the outside fridge door.
+The temperature alarm will alert you if the inside of the fridge begins to get warmer so you can check to make sure the doors are closed properly, or that the controls are set correctly.

 A tiny igloo